karip/platform-info/README.md

 ## Running the example

-The library can be seen in action by running a simple Rust example to print out platform CPU architecture, endianness and pointer width (`usize::BITS`).
+The library can be seen in action by running the example to print out platform CPU architecture, endianness and pointer width (`usize::BITS`).

     > cargo run --example platform-info